skalpt/ski-clock-neo/replit.md

 - ✅ Enables future device monitoring features

 ## Recent Changes
+- **2025-11-19**: Implemented automatic timestamp-based versioning (year.month.day.buildnum)
+- **2025-11-19**: Migrated to GitHub-only secrets (dashboard reads from config uploaded by Actions)
+- **2025-11-19**: Changed workflow to trigger on push to main (no manual tagging required)
+- **2025-11-19**: Updated version parsing in firmware and dashboard to support timestamp format
+- **2025-11-19**: Added /api/config endpoint for GitHub Actions to upload configuration
 - **2025-11-19**: Implemented custom firmware update server with Flask dashboard
 - **2025-11-19**: Restructured project into firmware/ and dashboard/ directories
 - **2025-11-19**: Migrated from GitHub Releases to custom server for OTA updates